Best Dolby Vision TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Dolby Vision TVs you can buy in 2021.

 Picture-wise, LG has taken the exemplary performance of its 2019 OLEDs and improved it in a few key areas, with dark detail, colour richness and motion handling all getting a boost.
 The set sounds decent, too, particularly for one with essentially invisible speakers.

-The only issue for UK buyers is the current lack of catch-up apps such as BBC iPlayer, but LG assures us it's working on this.
-Either way, this is a stunning Dolby Vision TV and the current 2020 TV benchmark.
+The only issue for UK buyers is the current lack of catch-up apps such as All 4, but LG assures us it's working on this.
+Either way, this is a stunning Dolby Vision TV and last year's TV benchmark.
 Buy it and you won't be disappointed.

 Read the full review: LG OLED65GX

 Performance is outstanding for the money, especially when it comes to dark detail.
 And while the colours falter slightly with standard definition content, Panasonic's near-flawless upscaling technology delivers a wealth of picture detail (without over-sharpening pixels).
-Sound is decent and there's support for Dolby Atmos.
+The sound is decent and there's support for Dolby Atmos.

 For the money, this is a great mid-range Dolby Vision TV.
 If you're prepared to overlook the lacklustre user interface, the TX-58HX800B is a bit of a bargain.